Harish1005/AI-Tattoo-Generator/README.md

-Got it ✅ Let’s generate a complete README.md for your AI Tattoo Generator project.
-I’ll assume it’s a React/Next.js + Tailwind + AI Image API app (since you were working on image generation + previews + toast notifications).
-You can edit the details if your stack differs.

-Here’s the ready-to-use README:

 # 🖋️ AI Tattoo Generator

 An AI-powered tattoo design generator where users can enter a prompt and instantly generate unique tattoo ideas with preview, download, and save options.